 Collaborative Planning Team

 The Collaborative Planning Team is a multi-agency planning team that coordinates planning efforts in Mono County for a variety of needs (e.g., jobs, transit, recreation, wildlife mitigation and enhancement, etc.).
+The team meets quarterly to discuss a wide variety of ongoing and proposed projects.
 It includes representatives from the following organizations:

 Mono County (Board of Supervisors and Community Development Department, which includes Building, Planning, Code Compliance)